Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Experimental Setup

 For multiple-choice tasks, we report the mean \textit{accuracy $\pm$ standard error} as the primary evaluation metrics.
 For generation-based tasks, we employ two complementary evaluation methods:

 \begin{enumerate}[nosep] \item \textbf{BERTScore} \cite{bertscore}: Measures semantic similarity between model-generated explanations and gold references using contextual embeddings from \texttt{bert-base-multilingual-cased}, with the language set to Arabic (\texttt{lang="ar"}).
 We report the F1 score as the main evaluation metric. \item \textbf{LLM-as-a-Judge} \cite{zheng2023judgingllmasajudgemtbenchchatbot}: Uses a LLM to assess how well the generated explanation aligns with the intended meaning of the gold explanation.
 We use GPT-4.1 as the default system to score all models except for the evaluation of the GPT models, which are instead judged using Claude-3.5-Sonnet to avoid self-evaluation bias \cite{wataoka2024selfpreference}.
-The scoring prompt is shown in Figure~\ref{fig:judge-proverb-prompt}. \end{enumerate}
+The scoring prompt is shown in Figure~\ref{fig:judge-proverb-prompt}. \item \textbf{Human Evaluation:} We also conduct human evaluation on a subset of the generations to validate the reliability of the LLM-as-a-Judge scores. \end{enumerate}